6.3. Cumulative Distribution Functions

 6.3.5.
 Computing Probabilities with CDFs

 Once we have the CDF, calculating probabilities becomes remarkably straightforward.
-We can handle any probability question without additional integration.
+We can handle any probability problems without additional integration.

 Recall that equality signs do not matter for continuous RVs